-- 6.10.10 In comparison to shopping patterns for convenience goods where Chepstow retains a high percentage of the available trade, comparison good trade is being drawn away from the town.
-Chepstow's location with ease of access to the M4 means that the main trade draw away from the town is Cribbs Causeway in Bristol and Spytty Retail park in Newport.
-In the DIY sector, however, Chepstow retains the highest percentage of any of the towns with 25% of this accounted for by the Homebase in Thornwell so does not contribute to the vitality and the viability of the CSA. - 6.10.11In some sectors it can be seen that significant numbers of respondents are shopping on-line, this is particularly noticeable for books, music, DVDs and toys, electrical goods and banking, financial and legal services. - 6.10.12 As well as looking at the retail offer of the main towns, the survey also asked respondents about their choice of location for various leisure activities.
-With 74% of respondents saying they visit the cinema Chepstow has the highest percentage of any of the zones.
-Of those in the Chepstow catchment area who said they visited the cinema 55% said they usually went to the Cineworld in
+- 6.10.10 Figure 6.14 demonstrates that comparison good trade is being drawn away from Chepstow.
+Whilst some goods have seen retention increase since the 2015 survey, such as, clothes, footwear and other fashion goods and books, music DVDs and toys, the increase is only marginal.
+Chepstow's location with ease of access to the M4 means that the main trade draw away from the town is Cribbs Causeway in Bristol and Spytty Retail Park in Newport.
+In the DIY sector, however, Chepstow retains the joint highest percentage (with Abergavenny) of any of the towns. - 6.10.11In some sectors it can be seen that significant numbers of respondents are shopping on-line, this is particularly noticeable for books, music, DVDs and toys, electrical goods and furniture, carpets and soft furnishings.
+Since the 2015 survey, there has been an increase in proportion of residents in the Chepstow zone shopping online for most goods, with the exception of books, music, DVDs and toys and banking, financial and legal services.
+There has been a particular increase in online shopping for clothes, footwear and other fashion goods.
+The increase in proportion of those shopping online has been seen throughout Monmouthshire and reflects a national trend. - 6.10.12 As well as looking at the retail offer of the main towns, the survey also asked respondents about their choice of location for various leisure activities.
+37% of respondents in the Chepstow zone said they visit the cinema with 28% of these usually visiting the Vue Cinema at Bristol Cribbs Causeway.
+The next most popular cinema was the Cineworld at Friars Walk, Newport (17%).

-- Newport, with a further 28% going to the Vue Cinema at Cribbs Causeway, Bristol. - 6.10.13 Respondents were also asked which gym or sports/leisure centre they usually used, 59% of those who use this type of facility said they used the Chepstow Leisure centre with a further 6% using the Curves gym in Chepstow, showing the importance of locally available facilities. - 6.10.14 In terms of the respondents use of museums, art galleries and theatres people tended to travel further afield for these when they used them.
-An exception to this was for those in the Chepstow catchment area who normally visit museums, 32% would go to the local museum in Chepstow, with the rest fairly equally split between London (19%), Cardiff (18%) and Bristol (14%).
-Of those respondents who visit art galleries there was again a fairly equal split between Bristol (30%), London (29%) and Cardiff (26%).
-For those respondents who go to the theatre 44% would go to Bristol with a further 23% visiting Cardiff.
+- 6.10.13 Respondents were also asked which gym or sports/leisure centre they usually used, 36% of those who use this type of facility said they used the Chepstow Leisure centre with a further 15% using the Marriott St Pierre Hotel & Country Club. - 6.10.14 In terms of the respondents use of museums, art galleries and theatres people tended to travel further afield for these when they used them.
+Of respondents in the Chepstow zone, 44% said they would visit Cardiff City Centre to visit a museum, with 10% staying in Chepstow to visit museums.
+Of those respondents who visit art galleries Cardiff was once again the most popular destination (43%) followed by Bristol (15%), however, 29% said that it varied.
+For those respondents who go to the theatre 48% would go to Cardiff and 25% would visit Bristol.

-6.11.1 A £2.5 million Chepstow High Street Regeneration Scheme, completed in the summer of 2005, dramatically changed the face of Chepstow Town Centre.
+- 6.11.1 A £2.5 million Chepstow High Street Regeneration Scheme, completed in the summer of 2005, dramatically changed the face of Chepstow Town Centre.
 The increased pedestrian friendliness of the streetscape has drawn praise from around the UK winning a succession of prestigious awards.
-Receipt of additional funding enabled the scheme to be extended into Moor Street and Welsh Street in 2007, greatly enhancing the public realm of the wider town centre.
+Receipt of additional funding enabled the scheme to be extended into Moor Street and Welsh Street in 2007, greatly enhancing the public realm of the wider town centre. - 6.11.2 More recently, Monmouthshire County Council has implemented a range of measures through the re-opening town centres project over the past couple of years within the Chepstow CSA.
+These include the part-time closure of High Street to vehicular traffic, on Bank Street; changes to the crossing areas, on Moor Street/Welsh Street and at Beaufort Square; the provision of planters, pods, parklets and outdoor trading space; and infrastructure to support and promote active travel.
+Cumulatively, the schemes create a safer, more accessible, and enhanced environment for the pedestrian and shopper in light of the Covid-19 pandemic.